followcrom/followcrom/README.md

 ### Education

 🎓 I have a degree in Multi-Media Communication from the University of Winchester.
-I completed a Data Science Bootcamp and earned certifications from the University of Michigan, AWS, and Google, equipping me with a robust skill set in data science and software development.
+I completed a Data Science Bootcamp and earned certifications from the University of Michigan, AWS, and Postman, equipping me with a robust skill set in data science and software development.

 🌍 I Speak English, Spanish, and basic French.